catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 ## 009 (SCP-009)
 Water, but it freezes at 0 C+ and turns into a gas at -100 C-.
 Solid SCP-009 grows crystals.
 SCP-009 spreads in most water based elements, including PLNT, FLSH, water, MILK, etc...

+## ACOL (Anti coal)
+Like coal, but burns with CFLM.
+Shatters under pressure into BACL

+## BCAL (Broken anti coal)
+Like anti coal, but a powder.

+## ALGE (Algae)
+Converts SMKE / CO2 into O2, grows on the surface of water.